slimgroup/PhotoAcoustic.jl/paper/photo_joss.md

 # Statement of need
-`PhotoAcoustic.jl` is a Julia package that is based on previous software work (JUDI and Devito).
+`PhotoAcoustic.jl` is a Julia package that is based on previous software work: JUDI [@witte2019large] and Devito [@louboutin2019devito].
 Devito provides just-in-time compiled C kernels for efficient wave simulations.
-While JUDI gives access to a user-friendly interface to operators that represent the wave simulations.
-By taking advantage of this previous software and adding photoacoustic domain specific operators and functionality such as ultrasound transducers, `PhotoAcoustic.jl` is the first Julia package to simulate photoacoustic experiments and also solve optimization problems for photoacoustic image reconstruction.
+While JUDI gives access to a user-friendly interface for operators that represent acoustic wave simulations.
+By taking advantage of this previous software and adding photoacoustic domain specific operators and functionality such as ultrasound transducers, `PhotoAcoustic.jl` is the first Julia package to simulate photoacoustic experiments and solve optimization problems for photoacoustic image reconstruction.

 ## Adjoint derivations for optimization